 We are temporarily offering a signing bonus for this position of $3,000.

-We are looking for motivated and passionate clinicians looking to make an impact in their community to join a new Street Crisis Response Team in San Francisco!
+We are looking for motivated and passionate clinical supervisors looking to make an impact in their community to join a new Street Crisis Response Team in San Francisco!
 The Street Crisis Response Team (SCRT) is an innovative co-responder model responding to triaged 911 calls for non-violent, behavioral health issues in San Francisco, as an alternative to police response.
 Since November 2020, six teams have launched, responding to calls citywide.

 Education and Experience Required: